Presented by the National Screen Institute – Canada (NSI)

 Read the full course information.

-CBC New Indigenous Voices (formerly NSI New Voices) is a culturally-sensitive training course that exposes young Indigenous people aged 18-35 to a variety of creative and challenging employment opportunities in film, TV and digital media.
+CBC New Indigenous Voices is a culturally-sensitive training course that introduces Indigenous creators (aged 18-35) to a variety of creative and challenging employment opportunities in film, television and digital media.

 CBC New Indigenous Voices grads have had a variety of successes: